 Passwords are critically important to the overall security of University information resources.
 A poorly chosen or improperly protected password may result in the compromise of the University's systems or networks.
-As such, all University employees and students are responsible for selecting an appropriate password based on the information provided below and securing that password.
+As such, all University employees and students are responsible for selecting an appropriate password based on the information provided in the ITS University password standard.